-We plan to submit a single 510(k) application with respect to the Nanox.Arc and the Nanox.Cloud for medical device clearance with the FDA in .
-The submission will seek to establish substantial equivalence to an existing FDA-cleared X-ray imaging system, and we expect to make no new claims as to the operation, image quality or functionality of the Nanox.Arc versus the predicate device.
+We expect to take a multi-step approach to the regulatory clearance process.
+As a first step, we plan to submit a 510(k) application to the FDA for a single-source version of the Nanox.
+Arc in January 2020.
+If we receive FDA clearance, we will continue to optimize and develop further features of the Nanox.
+Arc, and plan to submit additional 510(k) applications to the FDA with respect to the Nanox.
+Arc.
 We may also need to seek approval from foreign regulatory authorities.
-With respect to our X-ray source technology and the Nanox.Cloud, although we believe that they do not require regulatory approval or clearance as individual products marketed independently from the Nanox.Arc, regulatory agencies may not agree.
+With respect to our X-ray source technology and the Nanox.
+Cloud, although we believe that they do not require regulatory approval or clearance, regulatory agencies may not agree.
 To date, we have not had any discussion with the FDA or other regulatory authorities regarding the regulatory pathways for our product candidates.
 Efforts to achieve required governmental clearances and approvals could be costly and time consuming, and we may not be able to obtain any such required approvals in a timely and cost-efficient manner.
 Any delay or failure to obtain necessary regulatory clearances or approvals could have a material negative impact on our ability to generate revenues.
 Even if the products containing our technology receive the required regulatory clearance or approval, such products will remain subject to extensive regulatory requirements.
-If we fail to comply with the regulatory requirements of the FDA and other applicable U.S. and foreign regulatory authorities, or previously unknown problems with any approved commercial products, manufacturers or manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions.
+If we fail to comply with the regulatory requirements of the FDA and other applicable U.S. and foreign regulatory authorities, or previously unknown problems with any approved commercial products, manufacturing processes are discovered, we could be subject to administrative or judicially imposed sanctions.